How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 It appears as a small rash, more like a speck or an insect bite.

-1. For the fungus to grow, certain conditions are necessary, so the main sites of lesions are wet areas of the body: toes, armpits and groin, the abdomen under the fat fold, the mammary glands, the scalp and face.
+1. For the fungus to grow, it requires certain conditions, so the main places of damage are wet areas of the body: toes, armpits and groin, abdominal area under the fat fold, mammary glands, scalp and face.

 2. The disease is transmitted by contact.

-3. You can get infected in the shower, pool and other public places.
+3. You can become infected in the shower, swimming pool and other common areas.

-4. The rash is constantly wet and itchy.
-Puffiness of white or red color, diaper rash is formed around them.
+4. The rashes are constantly weeping and itchy.
+White or red swelling and diaper rash form around them.

-5. There is a tendency to merge several places of manifestation into one.
+5. There is a tendency for several sites of manifestation to merge into one.

 The color, type and nature of the rash varies depending on the type of pathogen.